 - You can fight NormalNavis and HeelNavis in battle.
 This is really cool.
 Instead of HeelNavis just throwing viruses at you, they attack you themselves.

 This currently covers only the first play through the game.
 For information about what happens when you beat the game the first time, see the Secrets section.
-I will eventually play through the Continue2 game, but I want to get to some other Mega Man games first, so it may be a while.

 Sections marked “Scenario” may or may not be applicable to your play through the game.
 Please find the ones that apply for you and disregard the others.
 Also, not all scenarios are covered yet.
-I will get to them later.

 - Meet ShadeMan